@svelte-put/shortcut

 One of Many Modifiers (OR)

-Use a flat array of modifier strings to trigger when one of them is pressed.
+Use a flat array of modifiers to trigger when one of them is pressed.

 <svelte:window